Com2uS: Summoners War

 The Summoners War series is the largest franchise of the company.
 Sky Arena the first in the series is a turn based RPG.
-The Lost Centuria is an earlier example of the now popular gacha game subgenre, with added elements of their previous series.
-Chronicles is their most recent installment and allows open world exploration as a MMORPG.
+The Lost Centuria is an earlier example of the now popular gacha game subgenre, with added elements of its previous series.
+Chronicles is its most recent installment and allows open world exploration as a MMORPG.
 Aside from the games the Summoners War series also has a light novel, titled Summoners War: Summoner Combat and a comic Summoners War: Legacy.